 The game allows players to make custom maps without zombies attacking to set up scenarios or make player made game types.

 Everything is smooth and perfectly executed.
 Runs great on any machine, low requirements.
+This way anyone can run the game without worry of needing an expensive machine.

-Pro Thoughtful and communicative developers
+Pro Thoughtful and communicative developers allows for a stable community that keeps growing

 Even though this is not directly related with the gameplay, it's still important especially for indie and early-access games.
 The developers behind 7DTD have always been communicative and have heard what the community had to say time and time again, releasing patches with bug fixes and new features in a timely manner.